Sunday, December 13, 2009

 and each letter written wastes your hand

-, come and lead me to your bed
+young man, come and lead me to your bed

 you gave me hope that i'd not lost her